 Figure 7.
-Perturbed Ontologies Viewer in Browser.
+Perturbed ontologies viewer in the Browser App.
 The differences between 2 experimental groups are analyzed to determine which ontologies are perturbed.
 When assessing NPC vs hESC cells, the nervous system development ontology was strongly enriched as expected.
 There were 13 proteins measured in this ontology and 12 of these proteins were upregulated in NPC cells relative to hESC cells.